tahira-h/UFOs/README.md

 ![UFO_1](/UFOs/static/images/UFO_date.png)

 Close the file.

-As shown in the image above, visitors of the webpage will be able to see the duration time of how long the UFO appeared in sight.
-There is a comments section providing comments from viewers in attendace of the UFO sighting.
-Also, there is text automatically shown in the boxes.
-For instance, "1/10/2010" is automatically in 'Enter Date' filter search box, and "benton" is automatically in 'Enter City' filter search box.

 To find information about a city with UFO sightings, type in "san diego" in the 'Enter City' filter search line, and all UFO sighting information for the city San Diego will appear.